triska/clpb/README.md

-This repository is still useful to keep track of test cases and usage examples for the library.
+This repository contains usage examples and tests of the library.

 There is also a limited alternative version using ZDDs.
 Please see the [zdd](zdd) directory for more information.
 Try the ZDD-based version